-In order to receive Credit in ED2510:
+In order to receive Credit in ED2530:

-- 1. Students must successfully complete both placements of the field experience, as evidenced by: - a. handing in a timesheet signed by each mentor teacher attesting to the successful completion of practicum hours, - b. achieving a grade of at least 75% (B) on the observation journals, - 2.
-Attending a minimum of 22 of the 26 (A2) or 25 of the 29 (B2) class lectures.
+- Students must successfully complete both placements of the field experience, as evidenced by: - a. handing in a timesheet signed by each mentor teacher attesting to the successful completion of practicum hours, - b. achieving a grade of at least 75% (B) on the observation journals, - 2.
+Miss a maximum of four class lectures.
 It is the student's responsibility to sign the attendance sheet at each lecture AND monitor their attendance (the attendance sheet will not be available after 8:40 each morning), and - 3.
-Achieving an overall grade of at least 75% (B).
+Achieve an overall grade of at least 75% (B).

-Important: ED2510 consists of three hours of in-class instructional seminar time each week and appropriate completion of field experience.
+Important: ED2530 consists of three hours of in-class instructional seminar time each week and appropriate completion of field experience.
 Failure to complete both the classroom and field experience portions will result in no credit.